vasudev89/IIML-Resume/Resume.md

 - Devised an innovative social entrepreneurship model to improve the company's operational cashflow while improving employee loyalty

 ### NIIT - Training Specialist - 2015 - 2020
+- Delivered Advanced IT Training in Python, Java, and Web Development
+- Trained over 100 batches of students, working professionals and special batches of military and foreign embassy staff
+-
 - Received the Inspiring Mentor Award out of 20 trainers for consistent and skilled delivery

 ### Honeywell Automation India Ltd - 2010 - 2014